vanderhoornm/android-MythTV-Leanfront/README.md

 ## Restrictions

 - Playback with the shield needs a TV that supports AC3 (I believe all TVs should support that) as the shield is unable to decode AC3 in hardware.
 The amazon fire stick 4K will decode AC3 in hardware so works on a monitor without AC3 support.
-You must select surroud sound or auto in the shield audio setup.
+You must select surround sound or auto in the shield audio setup.

 ## To Do List